 Hearts & Minds: Play Care Cope

 Developing a workshop and online resources for carers of people with chronic illnesses designed to increase carers' confidence, empowerment and pleasure, and decrease depression and anxiety.
-The workshop will be based on the Caring Elderlfowers project funded by the Bupa UK Foundation in 2016.
+The Play Care Cope workshop will be based on the Caring Elderflowers project funded by the Bupa UK Foundation in 2016.

 Sinfonia Viva: Carers' Choir Rollout

-Creating a network of musicians and choir leaders working with carers and sharing best practice and learning from the successful delivery of the Derbyshire Carers Choir and of a pilot of a choir to meet the needs of people with learning disabilities and their carers.
+Creating a network of musicians and choir leaders working with carers to share best practice and learn from the successful delivery of the Derbyshire Carers Choir.
+Sinfonia Viva will also be piloting a choir to meet the needs of people with learning disabilities and their carers.

 Mid-life Mental Health

-Following evaluation of the Mid-life Mental Health programme 2015/16, further funding was awarded to:
+Following the Mid-life Mental Health programme 2015/16, further funding was awarded to:

 Bipolar UK: Bipolar Peer Support

-Establishing an email and telephone support service delivered for and by people with lived experience of bipolar.
+Establishing a telephone and email support service delivered for and by people with lived experience of bipolar.

 Groundswell: Homeless Health Peer Advocacy